ahan-nz/API-Project-Wedding-Planner/README.md

 * Relationship in green: Users to Guests, One to Many

 As seen in the ERD with the relationship linked in green, using Crow's Foot notation, every guest must be connected to a user, and a user can have none or many guests.
 This is because a user may not have added any guests to their wedding planning, but every guest entry made must be invited to someone's wedding.
 I've made guests associated with the user rather than the weddings entity as users may also decide to add guests first before making a wedding entry, therefore guests can exist without there being a weddings entity.
 In addition, guests can only be connected to one user as a guest's personal information is confidential and shouldn't be shared between multiple users.
+The foreign key is stored in the many table, which is 'guests', referring to the primary keys of 'users'.

 * Relationship in blue: Users to Weddings, One to One

-As highlighted in blue in the ERD, every wedding entry must be connected to a user, as the user creates the wedding and therefore a wedding cannot exist without an user.
+As highlighted in blue in the ERD, every wedding entry must be connected to a user.
 In addition, a user can only have one wedding entry maximum at a time, as brides and grooms are unlikely to be planning for more than one wedding at a time.
 Each user may or may not have created a wedding entry yet, hence the Crow's Foot symbol is 0 or 1 on the 'weddings' end.
+A wedding cannot exist without a user whereas a user won't necessarily have a wedding entry.
+The foreign key is stored in the optional table, which is 'weddings', referring to the primary keys of 'users'.

 * Relationship in red: Venues to Weddings, One to Many

 This relationship is shown in red in the ERD above.
-Every venue can be added as a foreign key, via its unique id, to multiple different wedding entries, hence the one to many.
+Every venue can be added to multiple different wedding entries, hence the one to many.
 A venue can also exist in the database without being linked to any wedding entries at all.
-A wedding is assumed to be hosted at only one venue, for the purposes of this app.
+For the purposes of this app, a wedding is assumed to be hosted at only one venue.
+The foreign key is stored in the many table, which is 'weddings', referring to the primary keys of 'venues'.

 * Relationship in yellow: Cities to Venues, One to Many

 This relation shown in yellow in the ERD links each venue to a city that it's located in.
 A city can have none or many venues, whereas it is only possible for a venue to be located in one city.
 I separated cities into a different table from the address attributes in venues to keep it DRY, as the same city is likely to be repeated between different venues.
+The foreign key is stored in the many table, which is 'venues', referring to the primary keys of 'cities'.

 * Relationship in pink: States to Cities, One to Many

 The relation in pink links each city to a state.
 A state can contain many cities whereas a city can only be in one state.
 I separated states into its own table to keep it DRY, as the same state is likely to be repeated between different cities.
+The foreign key is stored in the many table, which is 'cities', referring to the primary keys of 'states'.

 ---